-To enable streaming transfers, the following must be true:
+To enable streaming transfers, the following statements must be true:

-Because of changes to the backup system and other system features (for example, Horde), there are several compatibility issues in the restoration process.
+Because of changes to the backup system and other system features (for example, Horde), several compatibility issues exist in the restoration process.

 MySQL and PostgreSQL database passwords

-In cPanel & WHM version 11.42 and later, the system will restore MySQL® and PostgreSQL databases to the account, but the system will not restore the user's password and it will lock the user out of the databases.
+In cPanel & WHM version 11.42 and later, the system restores MySQL® and PostgreSQL databases to the account.
+However, the system does not restore the user's password and it locks the user out of the databases.

 To refresh the user's privileges and restore access, the user must navigate to cPanel'sinterface (Home >> Databases >> phpPgAdmin) or cPanel's interface (Home >> Databases >> phpMyAdmin).
 When the user accesses either interface, the system refreshes the user's privileges and restores access.

 In cPanel & WHM version 11.50 and later, Horde SQLite database backups are not backwards compatible.
 For example, you cannot restore a Horde database backup that you created with cPanel & WHM version 11.52 to an installation of cPanel & WHM version 11.50.

 In cPanel & WHM version 11.48 or earlier, Horde uses MySQL.